jeehunhwang/nba-all-star-prediction/README.md

 | XGBoost       | 0.7400            | 0.6300         | **0.6800** | **0.9700**       |

 ## 2024-25 Findings
 One of the most interesting takeaways from the XGBoost model is how it points out both possible snubs and borderline All-Stars.
-A few actual All-Stars came out as borderline picks according to the model.
+A few actual All Stars came out as borderline picks according to the model.
 Jaren Jackson Jr. (20.1%), Jaylen Brown (18.2%), and Kyrie Irving (12.1%) were all selected, but the model wasn’t nearly as high on them.
 That suggests their selections may have been influenced more by reputation, narrative, team success, or other statistics (which is fair, since basketball is about more than just raw numbers).
 Luka Dončić was one of the model’s highest-probability picks for the All-Star team, yet he wasn’t selected in reality because of a calf injury early in the season that hurt his visibility and availability for the vote.

 Meanwhile, players like Austin Reaves (39.9%), Desmond Bane (38.7%), Zach LaVine (30.7%), Domantas Sabonis (28.5%), and Tyrese Haliburton (26.2%) didn’t make the official roster, but the model assigned them relatively high probabilities of being selected.
 Statistically, they even outperformed some players who did make the team, making a strong case that they deserved a closer look.
-All in all, the model doesn’t just predict All-Stars well; it sparks the fun debates about who got snubbed and who maybe got a boost.
+All in all, the model doesn’t just predict All Stars well; it sparks the fun debates about who got snubbed and who maybe got a boost.

 | Player            | Actual All Star | Predicted All Star | Predicted Probability |
 |-------------------|:--------:|:------------------:|---------------:|